PRISHIta123/RAELN/README.md

 ## Usage

-To perform Principle Component Analysis on a dataset to report optimal number of features for representation, run the following with the dataset argument:
+To perform Principle Component Analysis on a dataset to report optimal number of features for representation, navigate into the src subdirectory and run the following with the dataset argument:
 ```python PCA_Components.py --dataset=DATASET```

 To run a model, navigate into the src subdirectory and pass the dataset, feature selector and classifier arguments as follows: